Tomshiii/ahk_wiki/Latest/Classes/obj.md

-mouse.x       ;passes back the mouse `x coordinate` mouse.y       ;passes back the mouse `y coordinate` mouse.win     ;passes back the `window` the mouse is hovering mouse.control ;passes back the `control` the mouse is hovering
+mouse.x       ;passes back the mouse `x coordinate` mouse.y       ;passes back the mouse `y coordinate` mouse.win     ;passes back the `window` the mouse is hovering
 ```
 ***